Nottingham: Local government

+Under current local government reorganisaion plants, most of the urban area will become part of a Greater Nottingham unitary authority from 2028, with elections to a shadow Greater Nottingham Council taking place in 2027.

 UK Parliament

 Nottingham has three UK parliamentary constituency seats within its boundaries.
 Nottingham North has been represented since 2017 by Labour Member of Parliament (MP) Alex Norris, Nottingham East since 2019 by Labour MP Nadia Whittome and Nottingham South since 2010 by Labour MP Lilian Greenwood.
 Each of the outer districts (Broxtowe, Ashfield, Gedling and Rushcliffe) are also parliamentary constituencies in their own right although the parliamentary constituency boundaries do not align with the boundaries of the council districts of which they share their name.